-Sparebanken Sør's overall risk exposure is considered to be low, even though underlying risk is deemed to have risen in some areas during 2022.
-This applies in particular to credit risk and operational risk.
+Sparebanken Sør's overall risk exposure is considered to be low, even though underlying risk is deemed to have risen in some areas during 2023.
+This applies in particular to credit risk.

 Risk and capital levels must be viewed in context.
-With this in mind, Sparebanken Sør was very well capitalised at the end of 2022.
-The common equity tier 1 capital ratio closed the year on 17.1 per cent.
-At 9.1 per cent, the leverage ratio was at a very high level compared to the other major Norwegian and Nordic banks.
+With this in mind, Sparebanken Sør was very well capitalised at the end of 2023.
+The Common Equity Tier 1 capital ratio closed the year on 16.8 percent.
+At 9.0 percent, the leverage ratio was at a very high level compared with the other major Norwegian and Nordic banks.

-Sparebanken Sør's report on risk and capital management (Pillar 3 report) provides information on the Group's risk management, risk measurement and capital management in accordance with the Guidelines on disclosure requirements under Part Eight of Regulation (EU) No 575/2013 (EBA-GL-2016-11) and the requirements in CRR 2/CRD 4.
+Sparebanken Sør's report on risk management and capital management (Pillar 3 report) provides information on the Group's risk management, risk measurement and capital management in accordance with the Guidelines on disclosure requirements under Part Eight of Regulation (EU) No 575/2013 (EBA-GL-2016-11) and the requirements in CRR 2/CRD 4.